COVID-19 and Brexit

 What can you tell me about the BEM Class in general?

-BEM London students hail from Lycées français de l’étranger (LFE) in Europe, Asia, Africa and the USA, and from international or Anglophone sections of French high schools.
+BEM London students predominantly hail from Lycées français de l’étranger (LFE) in Europe, Asia, Africa and the USA, and from international or anglophone sections of French high schools.
 Some of our students also come from traditional French schools, provided that they have the high level of written and spoken English proficiency required.

 What do I commit to when enrolling in the BEM London programme?

 Once enrolled in the BEM London programme, students commit to completing the first two years of their Bachelor's degree in London.
 No transfers from BEM London to Université Paris-Dauphine, Paris, are permitted during those first two years.
-Subject to availabilities, a transfer from London to Madrid (BEM Dauphine Madrid in partnership with Universidad Carlos III de Madrid) in year 2 is possible.
+Subject to availability, a transfer from London to Madrid (BEM Dauphine Madrid in partnership with Universidad Carlos III de Madrid) in year 2 is possible.